layilin/SP23-33852/glossary.md

 # Glossary

 This glossary contains definitions of key historical individuals, places, and plants mentioned in *The Sugar-Cane*.
 We include much of the same information in our footnotes to the poem, but it may be useful for the reader to see Grainger's reference points grouped together in this way.
-Grainger did mention a wide range of peoples, places, and plants, and he also mentioned many mythological or fictional characters and locations.
-We did not include the latter our lists, although it would be an interesting project to compare mythological and fictional references to historical ones.
+Grainger mentioned a wide range of peoples, places, and plants, and he also mentioned many mythological or fictional characters and locations.
+We did not include the latter in our lists, although it would be an interesting project to compare mythological and fictional references to historical ones.

 ---
 ## Historical Individuals